 Also, the pricing per server and application can rack up quickly if you need any serious analytics.

 After this review, what do you think about Serverpilot?
 If you love it, sign-up here.
-Combine it with a blazingly fast VPS from Vultr, for which you can get $100 of free one-month credits, and you’re ready to go!
+Combine it with a blazingly fast and reliable VPS from Upcloud, for which you can get $25 of free credits, and you’re ready to go!

 If you don’t need these features, and also don’t mind pricing per server, Serverpilot is actually a great platform for hosting WordPress.
 And if you’re coming from a shared hosting environment, the user interface is one big breath of fresh air.